snail007/goproxy/README.md

 Dns resolution order:
 1. Use the parameter --hosts to parse.
 2. If the domain name to be resolved is not found in 1, it is parsed using the parameter --forward rule.
 3. The domain name to be resolved is not found in 1 and 2, and the default --default parsing is used.
-The default default behavior parameter values ​​are three: proxy, direct, and system.
+The default default behavior parameter values are three: proxy, direct, and system.
-    The three parameter values ​​are explained as follows:
+The three parameter values are explained as follows:
 Proxy: The domain name is resolved by the dns server specified by the -q parameter.
 Direct: Connect to the dns server specified by the -q parameter to resolve the domain name through the local network.
 System: resolves the domain name through the system dns.

 Tip:
 The host file format specified by the --hosts parameter is the same as the system hosts file, and the domain name supports wildcards.
 You can refer to the hosts file.
 The parsing forwarding rule file specified by the --forward parameter can be referenced to the resolve.rules file.
 The domain name supports wildcards.
 It supports multiple dns servers for each domain name to be parsed concurrently.
 Whoever resolves the fastest resolution will use the resolution result.
 The -q parameter can specify multiple remote dns servers to perform concurrent parsing.
 Whoever resolves the fastest parsing success, the default is: 1.1.1.1, 8.8.8.8, 9.9.9.9, multiple comma-separated,
  For example, you can also bring ports: 1.1.1.1, 8.8.8.8#53, 9.9.9.9

 If you are a standalone service, you don't need a upstream:
 Can perform: